Admissions Open

 Here are some compelling reasons why choosing this course could be the best decision you’ll ever make:

-- Entrepreneurship Friendly: Thinking of launching a startup?
-This course arms you with data skills to analyze markets, competitors, and performance like a pro.
+• Entrepreneurship Friendly: Thinking of launching a startup?
+This course arms you with data skills to analyse markets, competitors, and performance like a pro.

-By choosing a BBA in Business Analytics, you're not just picking a degree—you’re choosing a future-ready career path.
+By choosing a BBA in Business Analytics, you're not just picking a degree—you’re selecting a future-ready career path.

 BBA in Business Analytics Program Overview